Accountability

 Current Action Points

 We have generated this list of short, mid and long term aims regarding our work in this area with the intention of holding ourselves accountable ensuring necessary changes do happen.
-There are also some points that were previously on this list that have been actioned or are no longer relevant, you can see the work we have already done here
+The final section includes things we have already actioned so you can see the work we have already done.

 Short-term